The ABCs of Giving and Receiving Feedback

 Conducting performance reviews is a helpful process when it’s as objective as possible.
-Unfortunately there are some biases which can affect the credibility of reviews when not handled well.
-Biases such as the halo/horn effects, primacy & recency effects and stereotyping can impact on how people conduct reviews and can have a huge difference on the feedback people give out, and make reviews less valid.
+Unfortunately, there are some biases that can affect the credibility of reviews when not handled well.
+Biases such as the halo/horn effects, primacy & recency effects and stereotyping can impact how people conduct reviews and can have a huge difference in the feedback people give out, and make reviews less valid.

 Carol Dweck & The “Growth Mindset”